 PELL award maximums for the 2017-2018 award year are $5,920.
 You can receive only one PELL Grant in an award year.
 You may not receive PELL Grant funds from more than one school at a time.

 Maximum Aggregate Pell Grant Eligibility

-Students who received their first Pell Grant payment in the 2008-2009 award year or after will be limited to 18 semesters of full-time payments or the equivalent.
+Students are limited to 18 semesters of full-time payments or the equivalent.
 Students can track their remaining Pell Grant eligibility on the National Student Loan Data Base at www.nslds.ed.gov or through their Student Aid Report (SAR).

 When determining Pell Grant eligibility for transfer students, aid received at another college within the award year will be used to calculate the remaining Pell Grant eligibility for the award year.